Defuse, clear, enable: Deterrent Viking sharpens EOD readiness

 |Downloads:

-This work, Defuse, clear, enable: Deterrent Viking sharpens EOD readiness [Image 14 of 14], by SrA Dylan Myers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Defuse, clear, enable: Deterrent Viking sharpens EOD readiness, by SrA Dylan Myers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.